huey-nibiru/python-platform/README.md

 ## Preface

 - The goal of python platform is to get as many students as possible to move up into either 2:1 or 1:1 code coaching.
-- Before beginning your lesson, review the code and understand how the program works and the concepts used.
+- Review the code and understand how the program works at least one day prior to your lesson.
 - DO NOT teach a class without looking over the code.
 - Homework MUST be included in the notes for each lesson.